lairdrt/tm4c123G-keil/README.md

 ### Cloning the Repository

-Assumiong that you've installed the Keil uVision software into: `C:\Keil_v5`
+We're assuming that you've installed the Keil uVision software into: `C:\Keil_v5`

 Within a command prompt on your development system: